decentrio/rollkit-sdk/x/sequencer/README.md

 Sequencer is the module that manage the actual valset (the sequencer).
 It's the only module that can make `abci valset update` to rollkit.
 When initializing a rollkit, we now have the sequencer module init the actual valset (sequencer) instead of the staking module

 This module can potentially be integrated with other sequencing schemes (such as shared sequencer) other than the current single sequencer

+The module has 2 msgs that only can be executed via governent:
+    - MsgUpdateParams
+    - MsgChangeSequencer: used for changing the sequencer, which has sequencer info and a block height that will be the time trigger change to new sequencer.